cszach/linux-on-lenovo-legion/README.md

 ```

 When battery conservation mode is on, your battery will stop charging if it is
-60% full or more.
-If you need to charge your laptop to, say, 80% so you can use
+**60% full** or more.
+If you need to charge your laptop to, say, 80% so you can
-it unplugged later, you will have to disable battery conservation.
+use it unplugged later, you will have to disable battery conservation.
 To do so,
-simply use the same command, replacing `1` with `0`.
+simply use the same command, but replacing `1` with `0`.

 Thanks again to Antony Jr.